Hamm, North Rhine-Westphalia: Education

-During the summer 2009 another university of applied sciences was founded by the federal state NRW, named Hochschule Hamm-Lippstadt.
-The University is divided in two departments, each with its own small Campus area, one in Hamm and another in Lippstadt.
+During the summer 2009 another university of applied sciences was founded by the federal state NRW, named Hamm-Lippstadt University of Applied Sciences.
+The university is divided in two departments, each with its own small Campus area, one in Hamm and another in Lippstadt.

 Industry and economy

 Major industrial branches are the coal-mining industry, steel industry, chemical industry and the car component supplier industry.

 In the last century there were four coal-mines within the urban district.
 Today the Bergwerk Ost in Herringen is the last operating coal mine with about 3,000 employees.

 Mannesmann Hoesch Präzisrohr, Westfälische Draht Industrie (WDI) and Böhler Thyssen Welding are the major representatives of the steel industry, the chemical industry is represented by DuPont in Uentrop and the car supplier industry by Hella KGaA Hueck & Co. factory 4 in Bockum-Hövel with about 1000 employees.

 The energy industry is represented by a RWE coal power plant and a further power plant (Trianel) in Uentrop.
 A new coal power plant is currently under construction.
 The THTR-300, also in Uentrop-Schmehhausen, was decommissioned in 1989.

 Alongside the A2, in the southern part of the urban district, a new business park inhabits the growing logistics business.

 Hamm is also known as "City of Law" (Stadt des Rechts) because of the greatest German regional appeal court (Oberlandesgericht), the local court (Amtsgericht), the industrial court (Arbeitgericht) and the industrial appeal court (Landesarbeitsgericht).
 The Chamber of Notaries and bar association of the regional appeal court Hamm and the courts are of greater influence on the appearance of the city.

 Several hospitals in the urban district are also important employers, for example the EVK Hamm has about 1000 employees.